kirbysebastian/TicTacToe/README.md

 # TicTacToe
-TicTacToe Game made with Python language.
+TicTacToe Game made with Python3.

 ## Rules
 1. The game is played on a 3x3 grid with 2 players.